-This 2100 insulated chimney meets the requirements of the NFPA 211, CSA B365, UL 103 HT and ULC S629 Standards.
+This 2100 insulated chimney, type HT, meets the requirements of the UL 103 and CAN/ULC S629 Standards.

 Read through these instructions before beginning your installation.
 Failure to install according to these instructions will void the manufacturer's warranty and may have an effect on your homeowner's insurance and UL and ULC Listing status.